saucelabs/sauce-docs/docs/mobile-apps/features.md

 * [Android Camera API | Google Developer Documentation](https://developer.android.com/guide/topics/media/camera)

 For support in beta, please reach out to your CSM or SE.

+## Virtual USB (RDC)

+Virtual USB (vUSB) is a mobile app debugging tool that simulates connecting a Sauce Labs real device directly to your local machine with a USB cable.
+It integrates into your development environment as if the device is connected directly to your workstation, meaning you can use your choice of homegrown development and testing tools to debug.
+See [Virtual USB for Sauce Labs Real Devices](mobile-apps/virtual-usb) for more information.